Clogging and its management

 Clogging Working Group

-Aims: To produce a 2nd clogging monograph with the focus of this on methods to manage clogging in MAR operations.
+Aims: To produce a 2nd clogging monograph ideally ready for ISMAR10, Madrid May 2019.
+The main focus of this on methods to manage clogging in MAR operations.
 Papers are invited to form chapters within this monograph.
 This applies to infiltration systems and well injection.
 As a related objective, papers are needed to help move towards standardization of methods to predict clogging for different source water treatment processes for a particular soil or aquifer.
+Papers particularly welcome on:

 Achievements: First monograph produced 2010-2013.